 The overall goal of the following experiment is to learn about the function of aquaporins by determining the osmotic water permeability coefficient, or Pf, of plant protoplasts.
 (Intro)

 This is achieved by first isolating protoplasts from a plant leaf.
-(Video editor: Slide 1: animate the leaf square being cut out from the leaf and placed into the light blue oval in the dish.
+(Video editor: Slide 1: animate the leaf square being cut out from the leaf and placed into the light blue oval in the dish).
+Cut out a piece from a leaf without abaxial epidermis, and put it on an isotonic solution.
 After that show the bottom-most cartoon of the dish with 6 leaf pieces.
-Next show from Slide 2 the middle cartoon of the leaves being incubated in the light brown ovals for 20 minutes, and subsequently, the middle cartoon of slide 3 of the leaves after transfer to the blue ovals.
+Next transfer the pieces to an enzymatic solution and incubate for 20 minutes in 28 degrees Celsius, show from Slide 2 the middle cartoon of the leaves being incubated in the light brown ovals for 20 minutes, and subsequently, then, to a fresh isotonic solution. the middle cartoon of slide 3 of the leaves after transfer to the blue ovals.
 After this, from Slide 3, animate the blue ovals turning green the same time the leaves are removed from the blue ovals with forceps.
-Finally, using Slide 4, animate the pipette transferring a green droplet to a tube and the tube being capped) (P1)
+Finally, using Slide 4, animate the pipette transferring a green droplet to a tube and the tube being capped) Collect the protoplasts-containing solution with a clipped-off tip.
+(P1)

-As a second step, prepare an experimental chamber: coat the chamber bottom with a positive-charge-bearing ‘glue’ and fill the chamber with an isotonic solution.
+As a second step, prepare an experimental chamber: attach a coverslip to the bottom of the slide using silicon grease.
+Then coat the chamber bottom with a positive-charge-bearing ‘glue’ and fill the chamber with an isotonic solution.
 (Video editor: top of slide 5: animate the “glue” being smeared on the chamber bottom, followed by isotonic solution from syringe filling the chamber) Isolated protoplasts are then added to the chamber, (Video editor: Slide 5 bottom: animate green liquid being transferred to the chamber) and the chamber is placed delicately on the microscope stage.
 [Video editor: animate the loaded chamber (from slide 5) being placed on the microscope stage and connected to the tubing (slide 6)].
 Subsequently the protoplasts are exposed to a hypotonic solution while videos are recorded to capture their swelling time course.
 (Video editor: Slide 6 – highlight the hypotonic solution and the camera that’s attached to the microscope, then show top one-third of Slide 7) (P2)

 Next, the swelling time course is analyzed numerically by software including curve-fitting procedures in order to determine the Pf of each protoplast.
 (Video editor: show bottom two-thirds of Slide 7, then Slide 8, and, after a moment’s delay, add top half of slide 9) (P3)

-Results are obtained that show differences in Pf induced by expression of different aquaporin genes based on the numerical analyses.
+Based on the numerical analyses, results are obtained that show differences in Pf induced, for example, by expression of different aquaporin genes.
 (Video editor: show bar graph from Slide 9) (P4)

 B. Interview: (Said by you on camera.
 Don’t forget to smile!)